 Many people place elderly or disabled family members in nursing homes with the expectation that they will be well cared for by qualified staff in accordance with professional codes of conduct and state regulations.
 Unfortunately, some nursing homes do not always live up to those standards.
 As a result, nursing home residents may be neglected or abused.
-Attorney at Armbruster, Dripps, Winterscheidt & Blotevogel, LLC aggressively represent victims of nursing home neglect and abuse.
+Attorneys at Armbruster, Dripps, Winterscheidt & Blotevogel, LLC, aggressively represent victims of nursing home neglect and abuse.

 Your loved one or family member may not be able to remember or describe the abuse or neglect, either because of their infirmities or fear of retaliation.
-Therefore, other family members need to visit frequently and look for telltale signs, such as—
+Therefore, other family members need to visit frequently and look for telltale signs, such as:

-Mental abuse may be harder to identify but often includes depression, insomnia, and anxiety.
+Mental abuse may be harder to identify but often includes depression, insomnia and anxiety.
 Changes in personality and speech patterns may also be clues.

 Many states have enacted a Bill of Rights for nursing home residents.
 Even in states that do not have such legislation, residents are entitled to compensation when they are injured due to abuse or neglect.
 An experienced St. Louis personal injury lawyer can help you determine whether the legal standard of care has been met and find the evidence necessary to prove your case.

-We offer contingent fee agreements so you owe no attorney fees or costs unless and until we recover compensation for you or your family member.
+We offer contingent fee agreements, so you owe no attorney fees or costs unless and until we recover compensation for you or your family member.